PacksCoding/ScuphsUtilities/README.md

 # ScuphUtils
-Plugin for Any Server that wants to use it!
+Plugin made by Developers listed below.
+Plugin used for testing purposes on PacksCraft

 # Developers